boratanrikulu/downchecker/README.md

 ```
 NAME:
-   Downchecker - A tinny tool that checks the given domain is down.
+   Downchecker - A tiny tool that checks the given domain is down.

 USAGE:
    downchecker [global options] command [command options] [arguments...]